-We will ask all of your accompanying adults to work with your group at various points in the visit, especially during the galleries-based team challenge and small group activities.
+We will ask all of your accompanying adults to work with your group at various points in the visit, especially during the galleries-based galleries challenge and small group activities.
 This is because we understand the benefits of children learning alongside adults.
 Our testing and development of the new sessions showed us that searching, selecting and responding in the Museum with an engaged adult offers students a powerful learning experience, different to classroom learning.

 If you’ve visited us before, some elements will be familiar such as exploring our galleries and creating in the Story Centre, and you may visit the replica Writing Hut (depending on the session you choose).
 But we know that you can access knowledge about Roald Dahl without visiting us, so we don’t provide talks about Roald Dahl facts; instead, all elements of your visit will focus on an aspect of the writing process, using the unique resources of the Museum to bring this to life.

 All sessions are suitable for up to 32 students plus accompanying adults.
 We recommend a 1:6 ratio for schools, and offer free adult places at this ratio.
 We also offer free entry to all essential 1-to-1 adult carers.

 You can bring up to 32 students for each session.
 If you booked all three sessions (2 x 90min galleries-based sessions and 1 x 180min archive-based session) you could bring a maximum of 96 students.
 See our school visit timetable for more information.